greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/teamops-sales-marketing_1.md

 ---
-title: "TeamOps Sales and Marketing"
+title: TeamOps Sales and Marketing
-description: "The TeamOps Sales and Marketing Working Group aims to manage the design and kickoff of relevant strategies."
+description: The TeamOps Sales and Marketing Working Group aims to manage the design and kickoff of relevant strategies.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/teamops-sales-marketing_1/
+linkTitle: TeamOps Sales and Marketing
+type: docs
 ---

 ## Attributes